 Applications to PROMYS are typically later than for many of the other summer programmes, application material is normally released around the beginning of February and closes six weeks later.
 The application process seeks to evaluate the mathematical understanding of the applicant, in particular, they seek to understand the applicants’ desire and ability to think deeply about fundamental mathematical principles and whether they are likely to be a good fit for this type of intensive, immersive summer program.
 While there is no set requirement to have studied specific topics, the application will test your skills to breaking point.

 The PROMYS application requires an appreciable amount of work.
 In addition to providing basic information about themselves, applicants will also need to answer several questions about their interest in Maths and what they hope to gain from attending the program.
-Applicants also need to submit an official transcript from their school and a recommendation from a recent math teacher.
+Applicants also need to submit an official transcript from their summer schools and a recommendation from a recent math teacher.
 Similar to other math programs, PROMYS also requires applicants to submit an assigned number theory problem set as part of their application.
 This problem set is designed to be quite challenging, and applicants don’t always fully solve all the problems they’re assigned.
 However, not finishing the problem set doesn’t mean an applicant won’t be accepted.
 Whatever work is done toward finding a solution will show off their math skills and creative problem-solving abilities to the admissions team.
 The problem set is very similar to the type of work students work on during the program.
 So, if you don’t enjoy the problem set then PROMYS is probably not going to be for you.

 Competitiveness and Types of Students Accepted